andrewt3000/web_development/README.md

 # Web Development
 These are notes for building web apps.
-I consult this document when starting a new app and it's useful for other apps that I am working on or maintaining.
+I consult this document when starting a new app and maintaining existing apps.
 It list preferred tools/frameworks, and alternatives plus opinions about best practices and trade offs.

+What stack should I choose?
-The apps consists of a [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) / [react](https://reactjs.org/) /  [single page app (spa)](https://en.wikipedia.org/wiki/Single-page_application) and a [Node](https://nodejs.org) / [rest api](https://en.wikipedia.org/wiki/Representational_state_transfer) for the back end.
+Prefered: [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) / [react](https://reactjs.org/) /  [single page app (spa)](https://en.wikipedia.org/wiki/Single-page_application) and a [Node](https://nodejs.org) / [rest api](https://en.wikipedia.org/wiki/Representational_state_transfer) for the back end.

 Language Alternatives: